Qatar hints at progress in Gaza truce talks as UN urges lifting of blockade

 Who is Hussein al-Sheikh, the new deputy to PLO’s Abbas?

 “We have seen on Thursday a bit of progress compared to other meetings, yet we need to find an answer for the ultimate question: how to end this war.
-That’s the key point of the entire negotiations,” said Mohammed, who also serves as foreign minister.
+That’s the key point of the entire negotiations,” Sheikh Mohammed, who also serves as foreign minister, said during a joint news conference.

 Media reports said David Barnea, director of Israel’s Mossad spy agency, travelled to Doha on Thursday to meet Mohammed amid efforts to reach a new ceasefire between Israel and Hamas.

-Mohammed did not say which elements of the ceasefire talks had progressed in recent days but said Hamas and Israel remained at odds over the ultimate goal of negotiations.
+The Qatari prime minister did not say which elements of the ceasefire talks had progressed in recent days but said Hamas and Israel remained at odds over the ultimate goal of negotiations.

-Mediator Qatar has been trying to resuscitate a truce after a previous ceasefire collapsed when Israel pulled out of it and resumed its military operations on March 18, imposing a total siege on Gaza.
+Mediator Qatar has been trying to resuscitate a truce after a previous deal collapsed when Israel pulled out of it and resumed its military operations on March 18, nearly two weeks after imposing a total siege on Gaza.

-Turkiye’s Fidan said the “ethnic cleansing being practised” by Israel in Gaza is against international and humanitarian law.
+For his part, Turkiye’s Fidan said the “ethnic cleansing being practised” by Israel in Gaza is against international and humanitarian law.

 “Humanitarian aid hasn’t reached Gaza in two months now.
 It is a humanitarian crisis that is being seen and watched by the entire world.
-We need to find a way to stop the aggression on Gaza and to make sure the aid will reach … those people in desperate need,” he said.
+We need to find a way to stop the aggression on Gaza and to make sure the aid will reach … those people in desperate need,” he told reporters.

-The United Nations said Palestinians in Gaza are facing the threat of starvation as World Food Programme warehouses across the enclave sit empty after running out of supplies last week.
+Meanwhile, the UN warned that Palestinians in Gaza are facing the threat of starvation as World Food Programme warehouses across the territory sit empty after running out of supplies last week.

 On Sunday, the UN Relief and Works Agency for Palestine Refugees (UNRWA) said “the siege must be lifted”, adding that people in Gaza “have been plunged into a cycle of deadly violence and deprivation”.

-In an earlier statement, UNRWA denounced Israel, saying there is nothing that “can justify the collective punishment of the Palestinian people”.
+In an earlier statement, UNRWA said there is nothing that “can justify the collective punishment of the Palestinian people”.

 On Saturday, Jonathan Whittall, head of the UN Office for the Coordination of Humanitarian Affairs (OCHA) in Gaza, accused Israel of “weaponising” aid by denying it to displaced Palestinians.